Fediverse Discovery Providers

 A user on a server running the microblogging service “Pleroma” can follow a user on the photo sharing service “Pixelfed” and vice-versa.

-A pleroma instance, a peertube instance, a pixelfed instance and a lemmy instance all federating via the ActivityPub protocol
+A pleroma instance, a peertube instance, a pixelfed instance and a mastodon instance all federating via the ActivityPub protocol

 Today, each application (and server/instance) that participates in the Fediverse is largely independent when it comes to discovery.
 A basic form of user discovery is possible via the WebFinger protocol, but a real user search, discovery of content, trends and recommendations are not easily possible across the network.